Pattern Drafting – the why and the how

 Skirt block.
 Pattern cutting blocks – Jane White Couture Tuition

-sleeve which are later manipulated into specific styles.
+sleeve which is later manipulated into specific styles.

 Glance at a pattern drafting book and you may think it is going to be complex.
 You will find it easier to understand if you have used commercials patterns but, it only uses basic sums (I love my calculator, my maths isn’t great but I can do the maths I need for pattern drafting).
 For example, divide your waist measurement by 4, add 4.24cm and then you draw a line or curve.